 a.
 No one may operate a UAS from a moving aircraft unless your are flying it over a sparsely populated area and it does not involve transportation of property for compensation or hire a.
-Remote pilot in command should have anti-collision light visible for at least 3 miles to avoid collision a.
 Drone should be in the pilot's line of sight throughout the entire flight